 - 4.1.1 Before advertising is published, advertisers must hold in their possession documentary evidence as set out in Clause 4.1, to support all claims, whether direct or implied, that are capable of objective substantiation. - 4.1.2 Documentary evidence, whether in the form of survey data or any other documentation, must be up to date and current, and must have market relevance. - 4.1.3 Survey data submitted as documentary evidence must conform to the following: - 4.1.3.1 The survey must emanate from a SAMRA Accredited Marketing Researcher or an entity acceptable to the Southern African Marketing Research Association, and \ - 4.1.3.2 The accuracy of the claims based on the survey must be confirmed by a SAMRA Accredited Marketing Researcher or an entity acceptable to the Southern African Marketing Research Association. - 4.1.3.3 The onus is on the advertiser to obtain confirmation from SAMRA that any researcher or entity is accredited or acceptable, as the case may be. - 4.1.4 Documentary evidence, other than survey data, must emanate from or be evaluated by a person/entity, which is independent, credible, and an expert in the field to which the claims relate and be acceptable to the ARB.
-In the case of documentary evidence, other than survey data, such expert may, if appropriate, be, but is not limited to, a SAMRA Accredited Researcher. - 4.1.5 [Intentionally blank a legacy numbering issue] - 4.1.6 Claims based on research conducted by publications must clearly state the source in advertising. - 4.1.7 Upon payment of the administrative fee, determined by the ARB from time to time, the Directorate may consider new substantiation submitted after a ruling has been made by the ARB rejecting substantiation or upholding a complaint based on substantiation. - 4.1.8 Once a ruling has been made by the ARB accepting substantiation, the complainant may either - 4.1.8.1 appeal against the acceptance in the ruling on the evidence in terms of clause 4.1 of Section II; or - 4.1.8.2 call for arbitration in terms of clause 16 of the Procedural Guide.
+In the case of documentary evidence, other than survey data, such expert may, if appropriate, be, but is not limited to, a SAMRA Accredited Researcher.

+- 4.1.5 In the case where an Advertiser is making what amounts to an aspirational claim, they must be able to show evidence that they have reasonable plans in place to achieve the aspirational target within a reasonable timeframe. - 4.1.6 Claims based on research conducted by publications must clearly state the source in advertising. - 4.1.7 Upon payment of the administrative fee, determined by the ARB from time to time, the Directorate may consider new substantiation submitted after a ruling has been made by the ARB rejecting substantiation or upholding a complaint based on substantiation. - 4.1.8 Once a ruling has been made by the ARB accepting substantiation, the complainant may either - appeal against the acceptance in the ruling on the evidence in terms of clause 4.1 of Section II; or - call for arbitration in terms of clause 16 of the Procedural Guide.